-Other benefits of doing a Bromo tour is that your guide will know something about the area, can take cool pictures of the two of you, (if you’re a couple like Brad and I) and even take you to some secret photo spots, which our guide did.
-Actually our guide LOVED taking photos.
+Other benefits of doing a Bromo tour is that your guide will know something about the area, can take cool pictures of the two of you (if you’re travelling as a couple like Brad and I), and even take you to some secret photo spots, which our guide did.
+Actually our guide LOVED taking travel photos.
 It felt like having a photographer with me through the day, which was awesome.

 We also had breakfast included and actually Brad and I always tend to “complete” activities a lot quicker than others, which is another reason we don’t like group tours (we have to sit around and wait for everyone else), but with our private Bromo tour we could leave as quickly as we wanted.

 You’re first spot will be the sunrise spot, wherever that may be.
 You’re second spot will be the sea of sands as you drive through, you’ll probably stop at another Bromo viewpoint, then you’ll head up the Bromo Crater.

 You’re last spot will be Teletubbies Hill and you can even add on a waterfall to your tour for an extra fee of 100,000 if you wish which is called Coban Pelang.
 We didn’t so I can’t say how good it is.

 The best season to do a Bromo tour is during the dry season of Indonesia.
 This runs from April to October.
 Brad and I visited in August and the weather was perfect.
 No rain in site and the views were amazing.